Lhasa Apso Health Issues

 Prevention Strategies

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Lhasa Apsos have particular requirements based on their small size, moderate shedding level, and genetic predispositions to kidney disease and cherry eye.
+Three variables drive daily care for Lhasa Apsos: their small size, their moderate shedding level, and their breed-associated risk of kidney disease and cherry eye.

 When to See the Vet